KevinKra/Notes/electronics/raspberryPi/readme.md

 1. what is the difference between `yielding` and `returning` from a generator function?
 1. what is a system language?
 1. what is an application language?
-1. what are class attributes?
-1. what are instance attributes?
-1. what is postponed evaluation (python)?
-1. describe a class method.
+1. describe the difference between a class and instance attribute.
-1. describe a static method.
+1. describe a static method vs an instance method.
 1. what does the constructor do?
 1. what does `super()` do?
 1. describe a getter/setter.